b-harsh/Meeting-Summary-Generator/README.md

 ## ✨ Features

-### 📝 Upload Transcripts: Easily paste any length of text, such as meeting notes or call transcripts.
+📝 **Upload Transcripts**: Easily paste any length of text, such as meeting notes or call transcripts.
-### 🤖 Custom AI Prompts: Guide the AI by providing custom instructions (e.g., "Summarize for an executive audience," "Extract only action items").
+🤖 **Custom AI Prompts**: Guide the AI by providing custom instructions (e.g., "Summarize for an executive audience," "Extract only action items").
-### ⚡ Fast Summarization: Leverages the high-speed Groq API to generate summaries almost instantly.
+⚡ **Fast Summarization**: Leverages the high-speed Groq API to generate summaries almost instantly.
-### ✏️ Editable Summaries: The generated summary is fully editable, allowing for tweaks and corrections before sharing.
+✏️ **Editable Summaries**: The generated summary is fully editable, allowing for tweaks and corrections before sharing.
 The application supports Markdown rendering for styled text like bolding and bullet points.
-### 📧 Share via Email: Enter a recipient's email address to send the final, styled summary directly from the application.
+📧 **Share via Email**: Enter a recipient's email address to send the final, styled summary directly from the application.
-### 💾 Persists Data: Saves a copy of the original transcript and the final summary to a MongoDB database.
+💾 **Persists Data**: Saves a copy of the original transcript and the final summary to a MongoDB database.

 ### 🛠️ Tech Stack
 This project is a full-stack MERN application, built with a focus on modern, efficient, and scalable technologies.